jinaga/jinaga_com/src/content/documents/02-steps/04-client-side-steps/03-load-with-webpack-ts.md

 ## Configure Webpack

-To get Webpack to compile your client-side code, you will need a `webpack.config.js`.
+The Webpack configuration file should be in the root of the project, where the `package.json` file is found.
+It should be called `webpack.config.js`.

-This one runs `ts-loader` in order to compile the client-side TypeScript.
+The example below runs `ts-loader` in order to compile the client-side TypeScript.
 It also sets up a couple of useful aliases.
 First, it aliases `@shared` to the shared source folder.
 And second, it aliases `jinaga` to the client-side bundle.